0xTadash1/dirstax/README.md

 ## Settings

+When using Zsh with Emacs bindings, the default settings for dirstax may be cumbersome.
-The key bindings can be changed as shown in this example.
+The key bindings of dirstax can be changed as follows.

 Please note that the environment variables should be set before loading `dirstax.plugin.zsh`.

 ```sh